politie/sherlock/README.md

 Sherlock Holmes, the fictional consulting detective, is known for his power of deduction.
 Given a number of truths (or clues or observations), he can deduce other truths (or theories).

 Take this example from "*Silver Blaze*," one of his adventures.
-Holmes deduces that the perpetrator of the crime must have been someone familiar to the household, because the dog didn't bark when the perpetrator approached.
+Holmes deduces that the perpetrator of the crime must have been someone familiar to the household because the dog didn't bark when the perpetrator approached.

 > **Inspector:** "Is there any point to which you would wish to draw my attention?"
 >